amakukha/tmg/README.md

  - make the `makefile`
  - make necessary adjustments for Windows (and/or make a Windows release)
- - table data word `t[i]` is still 16 bits long; needs to be adjusted to hold a machine-dependent word
  - `libs.h` library needs to be removed or adjusted to performs all operations in RAM by default
  - figure out how to use LR-parsing builtins, contributed by Johnson and Aho,